numbas/editor-docs/source/question/reference.rst

     Number entry                A number
     Matrix entry                A matrix
     Match text pattern          A string
-    Choose one from a list      The index of the answer the student chose Choose several from a list  A list of booleans: true if the student ticked the corresponding choice, false otherwise Match choices with answers  A 2D list of lists of boolean values, in the same format as a :term:`custom marking matrix` for this part - cells are addressed by choice first, and answer second.
+    Choose one from a list      The index of the answer the student chose, starting at 0 Choose several from a list  A list of booleans: true if the student ticked the corresponding choice, false otherwise Match choices with answers  A 2D list of lists of boolean values, in the same format as a :term:`custom marking matrix` for this part - cells are addressed by choice first, and answer second.
     =========================== ==============